 The Company has been successful in attracting and retaining committed and talented professionals.
-Our sales staff has on average of over 20 years' experience.
-Our members of senior management share the vision and direction of the Company and are committed to using their expertise to enable the Company to continue to grow and develop new markets and expand product offerings.
+Our sales staff has an average of over 20 years' experience.
+Our members of senior management share the vision and direction of the Company and are committed to using their expertise to enable the Company to continue to develop new markets and expand product offerings.